vnegrisolo/vnegrisolo.github.io/_posts/elixir/2017-06-15-struct-factory-for-elixir.md

 All tests are joint under the same `describe` and `test` because I want to make this post as short as I can, but I usually keep each assertion on its own `test` definition.

-A bonus here is the fact that `doctest MyApp.ExFactory` are defined just after the dummy classes, so you can use them on your executable examples. 😍
+A bonus here is the fact that `doctest MyApp.ExFactory` is defined just after the dummy classes, so you can use them on your executable examples. 😍

 ## Traits for DRY factories